PascalSteffen/Todo-Backend/README.md

 # Todo-Backend for the Angular Store Examples project

-This backend was created in node using Express and TypeORM. if you want to test the backend or the full interaction with the angular store examples porject than follow the instructions.
+This backend was created in node using Express and TypeORM. if you want to test the backend or the full interaction with the angular store examples project than follow the instructions.

 1. Copy the repository.
 ```csharp